Most of the registration processes and resources are available online. You'll be ready for the first day of class in no time.

 Limitations on Enrollment – Other restrictions that are stated in the course description such as "not open to students with credit in..."

 Students who believe they have sufficient grounds may challenge a prerequisite, corequisite, or limitation on enrollment.
-A student may obtain a Petition to Challenge in the Admissions Office and a copy of Procedures 5500.2.
+A student may obtain a Petition to Challenge in the Admissions Office.
 The completed petition must be filed in the Admissions Office no later than ten working days prior to the published add deadline for the course being challenged.
 Students who challenge a prerequisite or corequisite after the start of the semester must obtain an add code issued by the instructor prior to completing the petition.
 Contact the College Admissions Office for additional information.

-Students who attempt to register in a class that is closed may select the option to have his/her name placed on a Wait List.
-Wait Listing is not a guaranteed priority for enrollment.
+Students who attempt to register in a class that is closed may select the option to have their name placed on a Waitlist.
+Waitlisting is not a guaranteed priority for enrollment.

-- Students who are on a Wait List, and later enroll in another section of the same subject and course number, will be automatically removed from the Wait List.
+- Students who are on a Waitlist, and later choose to enroll in another class section of the same subject and course number will be required to remove themselves from the Waitlisted class before they can ADD the similar class section.

-- Students can check their priority number on Reg-e.
+- Students can check their Waitlist Position on mySDCCD.

-- Students remaining on the Wait List after classes begin, must attend the first class meeting and be on time to have their Wait List priority considered.
+- Students remaining on the Waitlist after classes begin, MUST attend the first class meeting (and be on time) to have their Waitlist priority considered by the instructor.
+For an online faculty directory, please visit: https://www.sdccd.edu/mysdccd/faculty-directory.aspx